dersvenhesse/awesome-scriptable/README.md

 ### Articles

 - [Scriptable Supercharges iOS 14 Widgets Like No Other App](https://gizmodo.com/scriptable-supercharges-ios-14-widgets-like-no-other-ap-1845717081) - Guideline for setting up a widget.
-- [Create your own iOS widget with JavaScript](https://dev.to/matthri/create-your-own-ios-widget-with-javascript-5a11) - Tutorial on how to create own widget.
+- [Create your own iOS widget with JavaScript](https://dev.to/matthri/create-your-own-ios-widget-with-javascript-5a11) - Tutorial on how to create your own widget.